 - 1st 2 days ISS to 3 days OSS - 2nd 6-10 days OSS, possible extended suspension - 3rd 10 days OSS with recommendation for extended suspension and/or expulsion - C. Hazing (See Board policy JFCF).
 Any activity that a reasonable person believes would negatively impact the mental or physical health or safety of a student, or put the student in a ridiculous, humiliating, stressful or disconcerting position for the purposes of initiation, affiliation, admission, membership or maintenance of membership in any group, class, organization, club or athletic team including, but not limited to, a grade level, student organization, or school-sponsored activity.
 Hazing may occur even when all students involved are willing participants. - 1st Conference to 3 days OSS - 2nd 4-10 days OSS - 3rd 10 days OSS with recommendation for extended suspension and/or expulsion - 16.
+Plagiarism Taking someone else's words or ideas and presenting them as your own, regardless of how that work was obtained.

-Plagiarism The act of plagiarism includes but is not limited to the following: - > Copying word for word without quotation marks or acknowledging the original source (including copying and pasting from internet sources.) - ➤ Using key words or phrases without quotation marks or acknowledging the original source. - Paraphrasing key words, phrases or ideas without acknowledging the original source. - ➤ Using an author's ideas without crediting the original source. - 1st Offense A student who plagiarizes shall receive no credit for the assignment and be referred to the Administrator.
+The act of plagiarism includes but is not limited to the following:

+- > Copying word for word without quotation marks or acknowledging the original source (including copying and pasting from internet sources.) - ➤ Using key words or phrases without quotation marks or acknowledging the original source. - > Paraphrasing key words, phrases or ideas without acknowledging the original source. - ➤ Doing academic work requires that the work you turn in is your own.
+A paper written by artificial intelligence is not considered your own original work. - ➤ Using an author's ideas without crediting the original source. - 1st Offense A student who plagiarizes shall receive no credit for the assignment and be referred to the Administrator.
 A parent conference will be held during which the student and parents will be advised of the plagiarism and informed of the consequences for future offenses.
-The student will serve 1 day ISS. - 2nd Offense The student will receive a failing grade for the course and be removed from the course.
+The student will serve 1 day ISS. - 2nd Offense The student will receive a failing grade for the course.
 A referral will be made to the Administrator, and parents advised of all consequences.
-The student will serve 1-3 days ISS.

-- 17. Public Displays of Affection Is defined as physical contact which is inappropriate for the school setting: including but not limited to kissing, hugging, walking arm in arm, and groping. - 1st Administrator/Student conference - 2nd 1 day ISS, parent contact - 3rd 2 days ISS, parent contact, referral to counselor - 18.
-Skating For safety reasons, no skating in any form will be permitted on school premises. - 1st Warning, skating device kept in the office for the remainder of the day - 2nd 1 day ISS, parent must pick up the skating device - 19.
+The student will serve 1-3 days ISS. - 17.
+Public Displays of Affection Is defined as physical contact which is inappropriate for the school setting: including but not limited to kissing, hugging, walking arm in arm, and groping. - 1st Administrator/Student conference - 2nd 1 day ISS, parent contact - 3rd 2 days ISS, parent contact, referral to counselor

+- 18. Skating For safety reasons, no skating in any form will be permitted on school premises. - 1st Warning, skating device kept in the office for the remainder of the day - 2nd 1 day ISS, parent must pick up the skating device - 19.
 Tardies Arriving up to 10 minutes late to class.
-Semester Consequences for Being Tardy: - ullet 4th tardies in one class in a semester Meeting with Assistant Principal - 6th tardies in one class in a semester 1 Saturday school - Every 2 tardies after that 1 Saturday School
+Semester Consequences for Being Tardy: - 4th tardies in one class in a semester Meeting with Assistant Principal - 6th tardies in one class in a semester 1 Saturday school - Every 2 tardies after that 1 Saturday School